 The Associate’s degree curriculum is a two-year, full-time program designed to develop specialized professional competence in the practice of radiologic technology.
 We successfully weave classroom instruction with practical clinical experience, which augments the learning process.
-Starting in January 2016, the university will begin offering a Bachelor’s degree in Medical Imaging, for those who wish to continue their education.
+In January 2016, the university began offering a Bachelor’s degree in Medical Imaging, for those who wish to continue their education.

 In August of 2014, Washington Adventist Hospital transferred the Radiologic Technology program to Washington Adventist University.
 The program at Washington Adventist Hospital began in 1965.
 During its 49 years, the program produced nearly 400 graduates.
 In the past ten years, the program’s graduates have achieved an overall pass rate of 97 percent on the ARRT national registry exam.
 The program’s graduates have traditionally secured jobs within three months, and 80 percent of the graduates are employed at locations where they gained their clinical experience.

 The Radiologic Technology program admits a limited number of students each year.
 It is approved by the Maryland Higher Education Commission (MHEC).

 The radiologic technology program is accredited* by the Joint Review Committee on Education in Radiologic Technology (JRCERT).